John Torrey Morse: Literary work

 Morse began his career writing several legal treatises on banking, arbitration, and award, considered authoritative in their day, and contributing to periodicals.
 His legal writing gained him recognition as a leading expert on the subjects.

 In 1876, Morse published a biography of Alexander Hamilton in two volumes, considered his most significant work.
 Soon after, in 1880, he abandoned his legal career for literary pursuits.

 From 1879 to 1881, Morse was a co-editor of the International Review with future United States Senator Henry Cabot Lodge.
-Morse was later the editor of the American Statesmen Series to which Lodge contributed biographies of Hamilton, Daniel Webster, and George Washington.
+Morse was later the editor of the American Statesmen Series (Houghton Mifflin Company) to which Lodge contributed biographies of Hamilton, Daniel Webster, and George Washington.

 He also wrote biographies of John Adams, John Quincy Adams, Thomas Jefferson, Abraham Lincoln, Benjamin Franklin, Thomas Sergeant Perry, Henry Lee, and Dr. Oliver Wendell Holmes.
 Morse also authored A Treatise on the Law of Banks and Banking, The Law of Arbitration and Award, and Famous Trials.